-The last few years, instead of filling my kids’ Easter baskets with tacky plastic “grass” and cheap plastic toys, I’ve taken the time to make Easter more about the Good Stuff.
-This year we are traveling to Costa Rica for my husband’s 40th birthday and won’t be home for Easter, so I am not planting Easter grass, but here are the instructions in case you’d like to!
+The last few years, instead of filling my kids’ Easter baskets with tacky plastic “grass” and cheap toys, I’ve taken the time to make Easter more about the Good Stuff.

-Here’s what’s on my shopping (and growing!) list this year.
-Please share your own ideas for natural, beautiful Easter baskets.
+Here’s what’s on my shopping (and growing!) list this year, plus some ideas for younger kids.

 Real Easter Grass!

-My mom always grew really grass in our Easter baskets when we were kids, and I assumed it was complicated and difficult, like so much of what she did for us as kids (see: making yogurt from scratch, never once buying a can of beans, and sewing the hair on our Waldorf dolls until 3:00 a.m. on Christmas morning).
+My mom always grew really grass in our Easter baskets when we were kids, and I assumed it was complicated and difficult, like so much of what she did.
+(For instance: making yogurt from scratch, never once buying a can of beans, and sewing the hair on our Waldorf dolls until 3:00 a.m. on Christmas mornings.)

-Turns out, making an Easter basket with real grass isn’t difficult, and even we over-scheduled modern moms can pull it off relatively last minute.
+Turns out, making an Easter basket with real grass isn’t difficult.
+Even we over-scheduled modern moms can pull it off relatively last minute!